 Open design, idea-sketching tools, and a comfortable setting create a rich environment for collaboration and multiple types of engagement that can take place concurrently in the shared creative space.

 The U-M, and in particular the disciplines of the North Campus schools and colleges, recognize the essential practices that underlie creative endeavor: collaboration across disciplines, teamwork and peer-to-peer learning, and access to spaces that support connected learning.

-The Design Studio provides a flexible and inviting space that fosters an evolving academic community centered in making, with digital video and animation tools, open source software, and flexible work areas.
+Design Lab 1 (DL1) provides a flexible and inviting space that fosters an evolving academic community centered in making, with digital video and animation tools, open source software, and flexible work areas.
 Designers from all disciplines collaborate to explore the practical and expressive potential of new tools, technologies, and aesthetic directions at the convergence of digital and physical space

-To learn more about the successful practices that have made the Design Studio home to constantly evolving methods and tools to support new learning, teaching and research models, read our white paper:
+To learn more about the successful practices that have made DL1 home to constantly evolving methods and tools to support new learning, teaching and research models, read our white paper:

 Create a project, learn a skill, give your workshop – here

 DL1 is a dynamic environment for curricular and co-curricular projects that bridge disciplines, build networks, and explore new contexts for scholarship.